 Police investigate Zeta Psi pledging

-Administration looks into possible hazing incident involving first-year student’s consumption of soy sauce, fraternity meal
+Administration looks into possible hazing incident involving first-year student

 A first-year College student pledging Zeta Psi fraternity was hospitalized March 1 after consuming a bottle of soy sauce at the Zeta Psi house, according to court documents.
 Investigations into whether the incident constitutes hazing are ongoing.